Dukan Diet: Why to Avoid the “French Atkins” FadUpdated: October 23, 2017weight loss

 Just because a medical doctor designed it does not make it medically sound or even safe!

 Why??
 Dukan Diet Restricts Fruits and Veggies

 One interesting aspect of this diet is the restriction of fruits and vegetables.
 Perhaps this is why so much oat bran is included in the program.
 All that protein constipates the system so a strong fiber is necessary to clear out the digestive tract in a hurry!
 No doubt, the increased frequency of trips to the bathroom from all that oat bran contributes to the rapid initial weight loss.
 This isn’t permanent weight loss, by the way!

 Will the Dukan Diet stand the test of time?
 The unsustainability of a high protein, low carb, low fat diet makes it highly unlikely.
 In addition, the diet reportedly includes little variety, so the chances of devotees straying to more satisfying foods such as veggies cooked in butter and full fat ice cream, yogurt, and cheese seems high.

 Although wrong on many fronts, the British Dietetic Association has pegged the Dukan Diet correctly: one of the five worst diets of 2011.
 Even France’s National Agency for Food, Environmental and Work Safety identified the Dukan Diet as risky.

-Hopefully, Ms. Middleton will drop this diet right after the “I do’s”.
-With its alarming restriction on blood stabilizing, hormone normalizing fats, The Dukan Diet is clearly not an appropriate way to eat for a lady expected to produce strong heirs to the British throne!
+Hopefully, Ms. Middleton dropped this diet right after the “I do’s”.
+With its alarming restriction on blood stabilizing, hormone normalizing fats, the Dukan Diet is clearly not an appropriate way to eat for a lady expected to produce strong heirs to the British throne!